Adaptive sampling for linear state estimation: Sampling Brownian motion

 where the cost function $J^{*}_{Thresh}\left( T - \zeta_{i},~N-i \right)$ is the minimum aggregated distortion over $[T - \zeta_{i},T]$ achievable using at most $N-i$ samples generated using thresholds for the magnitude of the error signal.
-Hence, if we know how to generate the last sample efficiently, we can inductively figure out rules governing efficient thresholds for earlier sampling times.
+Hence, if we know how to generate the last sample efficiently, we can inductively figure out rules governing the best thresholds for earlier sampling times.